Hey, what’s up, guys?

 Which is the best Sony lens for Night photography?

-Here are my recommended top 10 best Sony lens for Night photography:-
+Here are my recommended top 11 best Sony lenses for Night photography:-

-My reasons for purchasing it were primarily for vlogging before I purchased it.
+My reasons for purchasing it were primarily for vlogging before I bought it.

 I also plan on using the lens a little bit for Astrophotography.

-And I ended up using it a lot more than I originally anticipated for Astrophotography just because the wide aperture of the lens is so conducive for that type of thing.
+And I ended up using it a lot more than I initially anticipated for Astrophotography just because the wide aperture of the lens is so conducive for that type of thing.

-We’ll talk about Astrophotography, and we’ll talk about sharpness other things like that.
+We’ll talk about Astrophotography, and we’ll talk about sharpness and other things like that.

 So in terms of just general information, yes, this lens is a prime lens.

-It’s 16 millimeters with a very wide aperture of 1.4, which makes it very good for Astrophotography or portraits, and things like that.
+It’s 16 millimeters with a wide aperture of 1.4, making it very good for Astrophotography or portraits and things like that.

 Or just in shots where you want to separate whatever subject you’re looking at from the rest of the field of view.

-Let’s go over some things I absolutely loved about the sigma 16-millimeter f 1.4 after a year’s worth of use.
+After a year’s use, Let’s review some things I loved about the Sigma 16-millimeter f 1.4.

-The first thing, and this should come as no surprise, is the aperture, an aperture of 1.4, is just incredible for so many things, and as I said before.
+The first thing that should come as no surprise is that the aperture 1.4 is incredible for so many things, and as I said before.

 I’ve been able to get amazing shots of the night sky.

-I don’t really do many portraits, but I have done some creative portraits of my wife.
+I don’t do many portraits, but I have done some creative portraits of my wife.

-And then blending all those in Photoshop to get a very detailed, almost noise-free image of the Milky Way in the night sky.
+And I am then blending all of those in Photoshop to get a very detailed, almost noise-free image of the Milky Way in the night sky.

-I’ve been able to take some images of the Milky Way that I’ve never dreamed ideal to take before purchasing this lens, and aboard for Astrophotography, this lens is insane.
+I’ve taken some images of the Milky Way that I’ve never dreamed ideal for taking before purchasing this lens, and aboard for Astrophotography; this lens is insane.

 Other than that, the build quality is excellent, the lens itself feels mostly metal, and the focus ring feels a little rubber-like, maybe soft plastic, but it’s very well built.

-The next thing I absolutely love about the lens is its autofocusing capability with the Sony system.
+The next thing I love about the lens is its autofocusing capability with the Sony system.

-But in terms of autofocusing, I’ve seen a zero difference between the speed and the reliability between this lens and other Sony lenses that I use.
+But in autofocusing, I’ve seen zero difference between the speed and reliability of this lens and other Sony lenses I use.

 They seem to focus just as quickly; continuous autofocus in video mode is fine.

-I actually don’t do hardly any portrait photography; I’m mostly just a cityscape, landscape, interior design photographer with some automotive stuff on the side.
+I don’t do hardly any portrait photography; I’m mostly just a cityscape, landscape, and interior design photographer with some automotive stuff on the side.

-So autofocus isn’t that big of a deal to me because I can just manually focus.
+So autofocus isn’t a big deal because I can manually focus.

-The only other thing that I can think about that is a downside to this lens is the weight.
+The only other thing that I can think about that downside to this lens is the weight.

-It does get kind of heavy in hand and makes your shoulder tired.
+It does get heavy in hand and makes your shoulder tired.

-In fact, the negatives are barely like a blip on the radar compared to all the positives that you get with this lens.
+The negatives are barely like a blip on the radar compared to all the positives you get with this lens.

-I just want to talk about why I bought it, what I liked and what I dislike.
+I want to talk about why I bought it, what I liked and disliked.

-So, we’re going to get started with why I bought this lens.
+So, we will start with why I bought this lens.

-I love getting wide-angle shots because, to me, they’re so crucial.
+I love getting wide-angle shots because they’re so crucial to me.

 This was 1.8, so better bokeh, better in low light, and sharp wide.